Testing for >1000 conditions using your DNA

 Gestational Age Requirement 10 weeks 10 weeks

-Turnaround Time (working days) 7-10 days 7-22 days
+Turnaround Time from Lab arrival (working days) 17-21 days 7-10 days

-Lab Location UK USA
+Lab Location UK+EU USA

 No Call Rate 2% 1.5%